Depreciation & Methods for Calculating Depreciation

 What is a Tangible Asset?

 A tangible asset is an asset in physical form that you can see, touch, and use.
 Tangible assets are buildings, machines, furniture, or land.
 These assets provide monetary value to the businesses.
-Depreciation is applied to tangible assets due to the loss in value with time.
+Depreciation is applied to tangible assets due to the loss in value over time.

 Anything without physical form, like brand names, patents, and goodwill, is an intangible asset.